ericwindmill/ericwindmill.com/_posts/articles/2017-09-01-learning-dart.md

 <div id='intro'></div>

 ## Why Dart
-I've recently accepted a position with a company that's doing something very challenging and also very interesting.
-Also interesting: they have a weird stack.
+I've recently accepted a position with a company that's doing something challenging and also interesting.
+Most interesting is their stack.
 They're basically all in on Google (Go, Dart, Angular, and even flutter).
 So I'm studying Dart to prepare.

 My initial thoughts, having only read a few articles, is that Dart is basically TypeScript.
+It looks a lot like JavaScript, but its more opinionated.
+It also has quite a bit of features that backend languages have that JavaScript lacks.

 I can already tell that my desire to use JavaScript 'Standard' style as my syntax is going to be a big pain in the ass.
 Semicolons and extra spacing that I'm use to from Standard throws warnings in Dart.